 Select Next to continue the 2FA setup process.

-Select the Add button shown in the Google Authenticator app, then scan the QR Code.
-Scan the QR code shown on screen in PracSuite.
+Select the Add button shown in the Google Authenticator app, then scan the QR Code displayed on screen in PracSuite.

 Enter the code into PracSuite to complete the 2FA setup process.

-If the verification fails, double-check that the clock time on your smartphone and computer are correct.
-Verification will fail if the time is not in sync and is out by more than 30 seconds.
+If the verification fails, double-check that the time on your smartphone and computer are correct and in sync.
+Verification will fail if the time is not in sync.

 If you are logging in from a trusted device, tick the Trust this device for 7 days option, and subsequent logins from this device will not require a 2FA code for the next 7 days.